 More often than not it will not be easy and there will be many surprises (both good and less so) along the way, as I have personally found.
 What is important is to be open to new experiences, to try new things, to give yourself the time you need to adapt to the changes in your life and career.

 Change is scary, but try to take that first step.
 If it seems daunting, DCD’s coaching support for dancers can help you find a way to put your ideas into action.

 DCD is here at any stage and any time to help support professional dancers through that journey.

-Find out more about coaching here or click here to book now to attend EVOLVE in Manchester on 26 March – a full day workshop for professional dancers exploring life after a dance career.
+Find out more about coaching here or email firstname.lastname@example.org to register for our forthcoming EVOLVE workshops – a full day workshop for professional dancers exploring life after a dance career.